SAP-archive/SDK-NodeJS/README.md

 textConverse(text, options = { converseToken: YOUR_CONVERSE_TOKEN, token: YOUR_TOKEN, language: YOUR_LANGUAGE, proxy: YOUR_PROXY_URL })

+To continue a conversation, pass the converseToken in the options of the method.

 If you pass a token or a language in the options parameter, it will override your default client language or token.
 You can pass a proxy url in the options if needed.